-Greek city planners came to prefer the stoa as a device for framing the agora (public market place) of a city or town.
-The South Stoa constructed as part of the sanctuary of Hera on the island of Samos (c.
-700-550 B.C.E.) numbers among the earliest examples of the stoa in Greek architecture.
+Greek city planners came to prefer the stoa as a device for framing the agora (public marketplace) of a city or town.
+The South Stoa (c.
+700–550 B.C.E.), constructed as part of the sanctuary of Hera on the island of Samos, numbers among the earliest examples of the stoa in Greek architecture.
 Many cities, particularly Athens and Corinth, came to have elaborate and famous stoas.
-In Athens the famous Stoa Poikile (“Painted Stoa”), c. fifth century B.C.E., housed paintings of famous Greek military exploits including the battle of Marathon, while the Stoa Basileios (“Royal Stoa”), c. fifth century B.C.E., was the seat of a chief civic official (archon basileios).
+In Athens, the famous Stoa Poikile (“Painted Stoa”), c. fifth century B.C.E., housed paintings of famous Greek military exploits, including the battle of Marathon, while the Stoa Basileios (“Royal Stoa”), c. fifth century B.C.E., was the seat of a chief civic official (archon basileios).

 Later, through the patronage of the kings of Pergamon, the Athenian agora was augmented by the famed Stoa of Attalos (c.
-159-138 B.C.E.) which was recently rebuilt according to the ancient specifications and now houses the archaeological museum for the Athenian Agora itself (see image above).
-At Corinth the stoa persisted as an architectural type well into the Roman period; the South Stoa there (above), c.
+159–138 B.C.E.), which was recently rebuilt according to the ancient specifications and now houses the archaeological museum for the Athenian Agora itself.
+At Corinth, the stoa persisted as an architectural type well into the Roman period; the South Stoa there, c.
 150 C.E., shows the continued utility of this building design for framing civic space.
-From the Hellenistic period onwards the stoa also lent its name to a philosophical school, as Zeno of Citium (c.
-334-262 B.C.E.) originally taught his Stoic philosophy in the Stoa Poikile of Athens.
+From the Hellenistic period onwards, the stoa also lent its name to a philosophical school, as Zeno of Citium originally taught his Stoic philosophy in the Stoa Poikile of Athens.

 The city of Olynthus in Chalcidice, Greece, destroyed by military action in 348 B.C.E., preserves many well-appointed courtyard houses arranged within the Hippodamian grid-plan of the city.
 House A vii 4 had a large cobbled courtyard that was used for domestic industry.
 While some rooms were fairly plain, with earthen floors, the andron was the most well-appointed room of the house.

 The Mycenaean fortifications of Bronze Age Greece (c.
 1300 B.C.E.) are particularly well known—the megalithic architecture (also referred to as Cyclopean because of the use of enormous stones) represents a trend in Bronze Age architecture.
 While these massive Bronze Age walls are difficult to best, first millennium B.C.E.
-Greece also shows evidence for stone built fortification walls.
+Greece also shows evidence of stone-built fortification walls.
 In Attika (the territory of Athens), a series of Classical and Hellenistic walls built in ashlar masonry (squared masonry blocks) have been studied as a potential system of border defenses.
-At Palairos in Epirus (Greece) the massive fortifications enclose a high citadel that occupies imposing terrain.
+At Palairos in Epirus (Greece), the massive fortifications enclose a high citadel that occupies imposing terrain.